If you are planning a solo trip to Kashmir or Srinagar in particular, you need to read this travel blog.

 A place that was once known as heaven on earth, and once stood with dignity and pride, today, suffocates under its own air!

-After more than two decades of cold war and raw politics, and with Indian army taking affairs in its hands, does the future of tourism in Kashmir and its capital Srinagar look bright?
+After more than two decades of the cold war and raw politics, and with the Indian army taking affairs into its hands, does the future of tourism in Kashmir and its capital Srinagar look bright?

 To me, at least, it doesn’t!

 In the summer of 2015 (I revisited this place in 2018) this ill-famous, but popular holiday destination in India – appeared as a biblical wasteland, where army checkposts and AK47s still rule the day.

 Even if the town, at large, is declared safe, there’s always this fear and trepidation in your heart that suppresses the very tourist in you.

 Though I am not claiming that Srinagar is not safe to travel or that you should not have a solo trip to Kashmir – as is often advised – but when you’re here, a part of you is much aware of the insurgencies that keep happening in this region, you don’t feel that springy keenness to explore a place so striking and beautiful.